gpuweb/gpuweb/proposals/bindless.md

 ### Metal / MSL

-Metal [argument buffer tier 2](https://developer.apple.com/documentation/metal/buffers/improving_cpu_performance_by_using_argument_buffers?language=objc) supports dynamically indexing resources in arbitrarily-sized argument buffers.
+etal [argument buffer tier 2](https://developer.apple.com/documentation/metal/buffers/improving_cpu_performance_by_using_argument_buffers?language=objc) supports dynamically indexing resources in arbitrarily-sized argument buffers.
 [After specific-OS releases](https://developer.apple.com/documentation/metal/buffers/improving_cpu_performance_by_using_argument_buffers?language=objc) it seems that the argument buffer layout is transparent and could be used for heterogeneous descriptor but there is no indication how.

 #### Metal